ovaris/angular--express-seed-js-clickstart/README.md

+# Welcome to AngularJS on CloudBees

+If you are running this app running - CloudBees - well done.
+If not, you can run it by going to http://developer.cloudbees.com and pressing the angular button ! - an embedded node.js app is serving this up.
+Replace it with what you want.
+Enjoy.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.